 The innovative conductivity probe DT-700 on the other hand enables the analysis of weak polar liquids like alcohols to non-polar solvents like toluene or n-hexane.

 The DT-700 probe consists of two coaxial, cylindrical electrodes.
-During an experiment, a sinusoidal AC voltage is applied between the electrodes and the electric current that flows between both is measured.
-The frequency of the applied voltage is adjusted automatically between 1 to 10 MHz in dependence of the measured conductivity.
+During an experiment, a sinusoidal AC voltage is applied between the electrodes, and the electric current that flows between both is measured.
+The frequency of the applied voltage is adjusted automatically between 1 to 10 MHz independent of the measured conductivity.
 This experimental design enables the measurement of the electric current (and conductivity) over several decades.
-Finally the specific electrical conductivity of the sample is calculated from the ratio of current to voltage and the cell constant of the probe.
-This last parameter is determined by an easy calibration of the system with toluene.
+Finally, the specific electrical conductivity of the sample is calculated from the ratio of current to voltage and the cell constant of the probe.
+The cell constant is obtained by measuring three standards.

 The figure shows exemplarily the repeated measurements of different liquids with electrical conductivities over the whole measurement range (from 10-11 S/m (n-hexane) to 10‑4 S/m (methanol).